-Senator Foraker said: "The wicked Senator Foraker said: 'The wicked flee when no man pursueth.
-I have not forecasted the character of any speeches I am intending to make and if I had it would seem incredible to the average mind that such a story could be anything more than a mischief-mak-ing nice dream of an over-ambitious ing pipe dream of an over-ambitious ondent.
+Senator Foraker said: "The wicked be when no man pursueth.
+I have not precasted the character of any forecasted the character of any speeches I am intending to make and if I had it would seem incredible to the average mind that such a story could be anything more than a mischief-makiug pipe dream of an over-ambitious correspondent.

-"That the president of the United States should become personally en-gaged in a political contest to determine successor is without precedent, un-s it be the bad precedent set by An-w Jackson as to Martin Van Buren.
+That the president of the United ates should become personally en-States should become personally en-gaged in a political contest to determine his successor is without precedent, un-less it be the bad precedent set by An-drew Jackson as to Martin Van Buren.